“Giving people voice is not enough.

 - In 2015 we conducted research with Keystone Accountability and some of our partners into how youth charities listen and respond to the young people they help.

 - In Summer 2016 we ran our first ever Feedback Fund to support practice in this area.
-We will be sharing results of this pilot here in Spring 2017.
+Read the key lessons learned from these small grants here: Feedback Fund 2016 – key lessons

 - In Autumn 2016 we were involved in the first ever UK Feedback Summit to share practice across the charity sector.